 If there’s a life conducive to food blogging, it’s being unemployed in a college town and newly attached.
 Conversely, if there’s a lifestyle conducive to letting that blog go stale as an opened box of wheat thins, it’s a nine-to-five job in a full-fledged city with your mate 370 miles away.

-These things—with all their promise, exhilaration, and loneliness—have wrecked the most havoc here on these pages.
+These things—with all their promise, exhilaration, and loneliness—have wreaked the most havoc here on these pages.

 The excuses fly in: I don’t have the time.
 I’m too tired and too transient.
 I don’t have a car.
 I already spend my days thinking about and working on food.
 With three new housemates, there’s no space in the fridge for leftovers.